floeplala/daikin-mqtt/README.md

 ```
 When the airconditioner is in Auto-mode, it will return a 0 when it is currently cooling, and a 7 when it is currently heating.
 I don't know the purpose of mode 1 and 5.
 If you do, please let me know.

-### Install as a Service
+### Install as a Service (on a Pi)
-The best way I found to run a python-script as a service is explained here:
+The best way I found to run a python-script as a service on a Raspberry Pi is explained here:
 https://timleland.com/how-to-run-a-linux-program-on-startup/

 ### Wishlist: